 - 1. Each State Party shall designate a National Focal Point which shall provide support for investors from other State Parties. - 2.
-State Parties shall, through their National Focal Points, provide relevant information on the legal and policy framework governing investments, including among others: - a. regulatory matters and administrative practices; - b. governmental programmes and investment incentives; - c. legal framework for investment, including legislation on the establishment of companies and joint ventures and other public policies and legal frameworks that may affect investment; and - d. prevent and manage disputes between investors and Host States through complaints and grievance mechanisms.
+State Parties shall, through their National Focal Points, provide relevant information on the legal and policy framework governing investments, including among others: - a. regulatory matters and administrative practices; - b. governmental programmes and investment incentives; and - c. legal framework for investment, including legislation on the establishment of companies and joint ventures and other public policies and legal frameworks that may affect investment. - 3.
+State Parties shall, through their National Focal Points, seek to facilitate the prevention and management of disputes between investors and Host States through complaints and grievance mechanisms.